bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/collecting-files-with-codesigndoc.md

 That's all, you are done!

-If you wish to use automatic provisioning with our `iOS Auto Provisioning` step, you only need to collect the certificate file(s).
+If you wish to use automatic provisioning with our **iOS Auto Provisioning** Step, you only need to collect the certificate file(s).
 You can run `codesigndoc scan` with the `--certs-only` flag to do that.

 You can also install and run `codesigndoc` manually.
 For more information, check out the [tool's Readme](https://github.com/bitrise-tools/codesigndoc)!